Ramisa789/tamagitchi/README.md

 ![alt text](image.png)
-# Tamagitchi
+# TamaGitchi

 <p align="center">
-Tamagitchi is a Tamagotchi-inspired web app that motivates productivity by linking your GitHub commit activity to the mood of a virtual pet.
+TamaGitchi is a Tamagotchi-inspired web app that motivates productivity by linking your GitHub commit activity to the mood of a virtual pet.
 The more you commit, the happier your Tamagitchi becomes!
 </p>

 <p align="center">